Followers

 Yankee Retribution

-American retribution came with the 1779-expedition led by General John Sullivan, who launched a punishing attack on 28 August defeating the Iroquois and Loyalists at Newtown (Elmira), New York.
-Sullivan then launched a scorched earth campaign to punish Iroquois villages in the region.
-Under pressure, he Seneca stood-down for the winter, but the next summer Cornplanter was back on the warpath with raids against the Canajoharie and the Schoharie Valley, New York.
-At Canajoharie, his band took his father John Abeel prisoner.
+American retribution arrived with the 1779 expedition led by General John Sullivan, who launched a punishing attack on August 28, defeating the Iroquois and Loyalists at Newtown (Elmira), New York.
+Sullivan then carried out a scorched earth campaign to punish Iroquois villages in the region.
+Under pressure, he and the Seneca stood down for the winter, but the next summer, Cornplanter was back on the warpath with raids against Canajoharie and the Schoharie Valley, New York.
+At Canajoharie, his band took his father, John Abeel, prisoner.
 Cornplanter offered to make him a guest of his clan, but Abeel declined, so the dutiful son released him.

 Wolf Clan attacks